 Best lamborghini to buy

+Coolest and cheesiest can be close bedfellows indeed.
+When naming the coolest Lamborghini, for many, there is only one contender, the Lamborghini Countach.
+For others though, it represents a triumph of over-the-top style and questionable driving attributes.
+Whatever your views on the coolest supercars ever, the Countach certainly can’t be ignored.
 Another era-defining design from the Midas-like easel of Marcello Gandini, the Countach became the poster car for a generation of petrolheads.
-Incredibly, the company flagship stayed in production for fully 16 years, by which time it had evolved considerably with 5.0-litre fuel injected engines and a bewildering array of largely cosmetic aerodynamic adornments.
-Today the Countach’s cultural significance outweighs its appeal as a driver’s car and it has become highly sought after by collectors.
+Incredibly, the company flagship stayed in production for fully 16 years, by which time it had evolved considerably with 5.0-litre fuel-injected engines and a bewildering array of largely cosmetic aerodynamic adornments.
+Today the Countach’s cultural significance outweighs its appeal as a driver’s car, and it has become highly sought after by collectors.

 Lamborghini Gallardo Superleggera